The Documents Required by the Parties in an Offer to Purchase

 When details are wrong, the system rejects the transaction.
 When they are right, the sale flows like a river through open country.
 Transparency is what makes that possible.

 At Golden Homes, we teach our clients that property law rewards the careful and punishes the careless.
-A contract built on accuracy is a contract that stands firm, no matter how long the journey to registration.
+A contract built on accuracy is a contract that stands firm, however long the journey to registration.

 Before signing your Offer to Purchase: